 A Firm Foundation for Humanitarian Engineering

-Purdue Unviersity College of Engineering Faculty Panelists Jennifer DeBoer, Brent Jesiek, and Ayhan Ifranoglu will discuss the nature of humanitarian engineering across engineering design initiatives, emerging economies, and as global competencies and challenges.
-Participants will hear about the many successes gaining ground around the world, learn the importance of honestly facing the lessons of failure, and leave with a broader perspective of what it means to be an engineer at a time with many humanitarian needs.
+On November 9, 2017, Purdue University College of Engineering Faculty Panelists Jennifer DeBoer, Brent Jesiek, and Ayhan Irfanoglu discussed the nature of humanitarian engineering across engineering design initiatives, emerging economies, and as global competencies and challenges.

 2016: The Art of Collaborative Scholarship

 On the Flip Side of the Stage: Acoustical and Theatre Engineering

 Collaboration between the Colleges of Engineering and Liberal Arts began with just one student* graduating with an interdisciplinary engineering degree in 1975.
 Over forty years later, hundreds of Purdue Engineering alumni have benefited from what began as an idea to provide better opportunities for students interested in sound and theatre.
 This colloquium celebrated the history, milestones, and those vested in the progress.
 Perspectives from faculty, alumni, industry leaders, and current students were all incorporated in the hour-long program closing with a pair-and-share networking segment.

 Rich and Ian shared their stories, including how the ABET-accredited program has provided opportunities for engaging liberal arts and engineering students in a classroom setting, early challenges, and beneficial outcomes.
 This meaningful discussion offered helpful insight for other colleges and schools at Purdue University who plan to form similar collaborations.

 2015: Boundary Agents - The Transformative Potential of Professors of Practice on Purdue Engineering

 Purdue Professors of Engineering Practice Panelists